merely-useful/py-rse/index.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

-We can put things back the way they were in the last saved revision using `git checkout`:
+We can put things back the way they were in the last saved revision using `git checkout`:\index{Git commands!checkout}

 ```shell
 $ git checkout HEAD bin/plotcounts.py